Security Scanning

 Scanner Not Responding

-Verify Trivy is installed in container Check network connectivity to registry Verify image exists and is accessible Check container logs for errors
+For built-in mode: verify trivy --version runs inside the UI container For remote mode: verify the Trivy server /healthz endpoint is reachable Check network connectivity to registry and Trivy server Verify image exists and is accessible Check container logs for errors

 Scan Takes Too Long